How Much Does Fat Transfer Breast Augmentation Cost?

 • If you’re looking for a big change in breast shape, including obvious cleavage, your surgeon will probably recommend breast implants, which can offer more “upper-pole fullness.”

-What affects the cost of a fat transfer breast augmentation?
+5 factors that impact the cost of fat transfer breast augmentation

 1. Your surgeon’s credentials and level of experience

-An experienced, board-certified plastic surgeon can help ensure that you’ll get your desired results, but they will charge more for their time and expertise.
+An experienced, board-certified plastic surgeon can help ensure that you’ll get your desired results, but they will charge more for their time and expertise than a less experienced provider.

 This fat transfer procedure is generally considered safe, but both liposuction and fat injection procedures come with risks that more experienced surgeons know how to avoid.